Weminal-labs/smartcontract-connect/README.md

 #### Parameters:

-1. signer: Account : user account get from wallet (useWallet), this function will get account addresss to sign transaction
+1. signAndSubmitTransaction: use to sign transaction
 2. creadits:number of creadits that user want to purchase
 3. onSuccess: ()=> void: This function will be called if purchase request successful
 4. onFalure: ()=> This function will be called when purchase request fail (user balance do not enough to purchase these creadits).